CCNA vs CompTIA Network+: Which Should I Get?

 But what if my job doesn’t use Cisco technologies?

-Additionally, in the case of CCNA specifically, Cisco holds over 50% market penetrations of its technologies.
+In addition, Cisco holds over 50% market penetrations of its technologies.
 So finding a job that utilizes these tools won’t be too hard to find.

 Download the Network+ Simulation Guide